matthme/open-habitation/README.md

 # Open Habitation API

 This is a project started at the [Energy Data Hackdays 2021](https://energydatahackdays.ch/).
-Please see our [project page](https://hack.opendata.ch/project/779) for background.
+Please see our [project page](https://hack.opendata.ch/project/779) for background and have fun.

 ## Service